-(a)Density/Number of Sites / Units - RV parks and campgrounds located within zoned districts of the County shall meet the applicable density requirements in the Zoning Ordinance.
+(a)Density/Number of Sites / Units - Recreational Vehicle RV parks and campgrounds located within zoned districts of the County shall meet the applicable density requirements in the Zoning Ordinance.
 RV parks and campgrounds located in unzoned districts shall meet the following requirements in regards to number of site/units:

-- 1. The maximum number of sites/units for RV parks and campgrounds shall be 15 sites/units per acre in order to allow for adequate site/unit size and spacing. - The applicant shall provide proof that electricity, water, sewer and fire protection, if available, are provided, either with onsite facilities or from a public provider, and are sufficient for the proposed development.
+- 1. Where sanitary sewer is provided, Tthe maximum number of sites/units for RV parks and campgrounds shall be 15 sites/units per acre in order to allow for adequate site/unit size and spacing. - 2.
+Where sanitary sewer is not provided, the maximum number of sites/units for RV parks and campgrounds shall be 7 sites/units per acre.

-(b) Access - RV parks and campgrounds shall have direct access to a paved County, City, State or Federal highway or roadway.
+- 2. The applicant shall provide proof that electricity, water, sewer and fire protection, if available, are provided, either with onsite facilities or from a public provider, and are sufficient for the proposed development. - (b) Access RV-Recreational Vehicle parks and campgrounds shall have direct access to a paved County, City, State or Federal highway or roadway that has a minimum width (edge-of-pavement to edge-of-pavement) of twenty-four (24) feet within 300 feet of the recreation vehicle park entrance, in each direction.
 The applicant shall adhere to Section 5.5.3 in regards to existing roadways.